 For example, if you’ve worked as a receptionist, cashier, restaurant server, or other customer-facing role, you can highlight how you used your strong communication and problem-solving skills during that experience.

 This section shows recruiters the relevant technical skills you have and gives them an idea of how much training you might need if they were to hire you.
 In some cases, it may make sense to place the skills section before employment history—it depends on which one you think a recruiter will find more relevant and impressive.

 As with your employment history, it’s tempting to list every single tool or software you’re familiar with, but avoid this temptation and focus on the skills that best align with the job description’s listed requirements.
 Identify the three to five most relevant skills you possess and list them to make your customer service resume stand out.

-Along with technical skills, you should also consider listing customer service traits and soft skills that are important for call center roles, such as:
+Along with technical skills, consider listing customer service traits that are important for call center roles, such as: